 State and federal regulations allow community colleges participating in financial aid programs discretion when establishing college specific policies and procedures.
+Financial Aid will only be provided for those course in a student's declared major.
 It is the goal of the Financial Aid Office to provide students with the most current policy information affecting their financial aid while at Sierra College.
 As new state or federal regulations take effect or college practices evolve, this policy will be updated and posted on the website.

 The main financial aid office is located at the Rocklin campus; for information call (916) 660-7310.
 For assistance at the Nevada County campus, call (530) 274-5346.

 To apply for financial aid, all students must complete a Free Application for Federal Student Aid (FAFSA).
 The FAFSA uses federal formulas to establish financial need.
 Sierra College’s Federal School Code is 001290.